 SIAMS Inspection : July 2017

-Children can enter the school building from 8:40 a.m. up to 8:50 a.m.
+Entrance to the school building is staggered from 8:40 a.m. up to 8:50 a.m.
+Each class has a different time.
 Should you arrive later than 8:50 a.m. the exterior door will be closed and children should be brought through the main entrance where you will have to sign them in.

 At the end of the day, Classes 4, 5 and 6 children will leave through their exterior classroom door.
 Class 3 will leave through the corridor exit.
 EYFS should be collected at their gate and KS1 will leave through the exit onto the KS1 playground.
 If usual arrangements have to change, please ensure your child's teacher is aware of these arrangements.

-Collective worship takes place daily.
-A Celebration Assembly is held on a Friday.
+Collective worship A Celebration Assembly is held on a Friday.

-Morning break is from 10:45 a.m. - 11:00 a.m.
-EYFS/KS1 and KS2 take their playtimes on their own playgrounds supervised by a member of Teaching staff and a Teaching Assistant.
+Morning break is staggered.
+Year 3 and 4 and then Year 5 and 6, EYFS/KS1 and KS2 take their playtimes on their own playgrounds supervised by a member of Teaching staff and a Teaching Assistant.

 At St. Mary's C of E Primary School we uphold and teach pupils about British Values which are defined as:

 These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum.

 The school takes opportunities to actively promote British Values through daily collective worship and whole school systems and structures such as electing and running a successful Junior Leadership Team.
 We also actively promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 At St. Mary's C of E Primary School, these values are reinforced regularly and in the following ways: